Savings & BankingUpdated July 2026Reviewed by Myat Finance TeamFree & Privacy-First

 Action Steps: How to Implement This Today

-- The Corpus Audit: Sit down with your parents and audit their current FDs.
-If they have ₹20 Lakhs sitting in an SBI Fixed Deposit earning 6.5%, they are losing money.
+1. The Corpus Audit: Sit down with your parents and audit their current FDs.
+If they have ₹20 Lakhs sitting in a traditional bank Fixed Deposit earning 6.5%, they are losing money.

 Disclaimer: The content provided in this article is for educational and informational purposes only and does not constitute financial, investment, or tax advice.
 Always consult with a certified financial advisor or a registered tax consultant before making any financial decisions or filing your taxes.